NeubertJonas/p139_study/printing/README.md

 When you try to activate the virtual environment for the first time via PowerShell (Windows Terminal), you might encounter the following error: `.venv\Scripts\Activate.ps1 cannot be loaded because running scripts is disabled on this system...`

 This is a Windows security feature, which prevents running certain scripts.
 The default is very strict, so we will change it to something more permissable.
-Enter the following command in PowerShell:
+Open an elevated PowerShell prompt (click the Windows button and search for "powershell" and then right-click to "run as administrator").
+Execute the following command:

 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned